BennyTot/LinkMon/README.md

 # Game Specific Rules
 ## Fire Red / Leaf Green
 * Pokemon Tower IS a dungeon.
 Therefore, in order to not soft-locke you must wait to enter it until after you obtain the silph scope from Giovanni in Rocket Hideout.
+* Diglett Cave is NOT a dungeon since there are no trainers.
 * You ARE allowed to enter Sevii Islands.

 # Getting Started